 Always know the tone of your video!
 Make sure that your text supports the tone for each specific project you work on.
 If you’re making a serious, corporate video about a manufacturing plant, bright Comic Sans is not a good fit.
 Neither is Impact or Papyrus.

 For professional videos, don’t choose a zany or flashy font.
 Opt for styles that are calm, cool, and collected.
 If your video is showing important products being built, you’ll also want to emphasize the text with some modern font.

 A good rule of thumb for making your text feel modern is to choose a Sans Serif font.
 These are more angular fonts without those little notches and flares on the end.
 A Serif font, with all its flares, might serve you well in for a different video tone.
 For example, if you’re making a video all about a woodworker who creates custom acoustic guitars, talking about how things sounded better back in the good ole’ days.

 The bottom line is don’t be hasty with these decisions.
 Test out a bunch of fonts, styles, and applications, and see what feels best.
 Know that you’re more likely to mess up by going too crazy rather than being more traditional.

 Bonus Tip: Use Premiere Pro Text Templates!

 When it comes to text, you don’t have to do everything from scratch.
 Motion Array has plenty of title templates to choose from.
-We also have lots of awesome titles in our free section if that catches your fancy as well!
 It’s a lot easier to make your text stand out when you’re starting with a great template!